casibase/casibase-website/docs/walkthrough-guides/add-a-storage-provider.md

 Fill in the storage provider information and click the `Save & Exit` button.

-If Edit page is not displayed, please click the `Edit` button.
+If the Edit page is not displayed, please click the `Edit` button.

 You'll see the following page: